scriptbuzz/ml-bank-telemarketing/README.md

 RESULTS: Oversampling the minority class provided the highest F1 Score for both classes in target y.

-REFERENCES: There's nothing original in this notebook that I can claim as my own.
-All content is learned and extracted from the notebooks in the references section at the end of this notebook.
+REFERENCES: Content of this guide is based on authors listed in the references section at the end of this notebook.
 Thanks to all the authors for their valuable educational contributions.